JCMexplains/writing-for-success-2023/textbook.md

 past-tense verbs when introducing a quote---"Smith found. . ." and not "Smith finds. . .".

-#### Formatting Brief Quotations
+#### Brief Quotations

 In APA format, a brief quotation is a quote fewer than 40 words long.
-In MLA format, a brief quotation is a quote that takes up
+In MLA format, a brief quotation is a quote that takes up four or fewer lines.

-For brief quotations use quotation marks to indicate where the quoted material begins and ends, and cite the name of the author(s), the year of publication, and the page number where the quotation appears in your source.
-Remember to include commas to separate elements within the parenthetical citation.
-Also, avoid redundancy.
-If you name the author(s) in your sentence, do not repeat the name(s) in your parenthetical citation.
-Review following the examples of different ways to cite direct quotations.
+For brief quotations,
+- use quotation marks to indicate where the quote begins and ends
+- give the name of the author(s)
+- give the year of publication, and
+- give the page number

+Here are some examples:

 > Chang (2008) emphasized that "engaging in weight-bearing exercise
 > consistently is one of the single best things women can do to maintain
 > good health" (p.
 49).

-The author's name can be included in the body of the sentence or in the parenthetical citation.
-Note that when a parenthetical citation appears at the end of the sentence, it comes **after** the closing quotation marks and **before** the period.
-The elements within parentheses are separated by commas.
+The author's name can be included in the body of the sentence or in the citation.

+Note that when a citation appears at the end of the sentence, it comes **after** the closing quotation marks and **before** the period.

+In APA format, the elements within parentheses are separated by commas.

 > *Weight Training for Women* (Chang, 2008) claimed that "engaging in
 > weight-bearing exercise consistently is one of the single best things